flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 more fossilised remains

 In August 2005 two American scientists from the Washington University in St. Louis: Joshua Smith, Ph.D., assistant professor of earth and planetary sciences in Arts & Sciences, and David Tab Rasmussen, Ph.D., professor of anthropology, joined a number of Libyan scientists and experts to study the archaeological findings in the area.
 This study was the first American-Libyan scientific collaboration of its kind.
 Before the findings of the group, there have only been about five legitimate reports of dinosaurs out of Libya since 1960.
-Read more here.
+Read more at:

 The team: